11.3 - Chi-Square Test of Independence

 The chi-square (\(\chi^2\)) test of independence is used to test for a relationship between two categorical variables.
 Recall that if two categorical variables are independent, then \(P(A) = P(A \mid B)\).
 The chi-square test of independence uses this fact to compute expected values for the cells in a two-way contingency table under the assumption that the two variables are independent (i.e., the null hypothesis is true).

 Even if two variables are independent in the population, samples will vary due to random sampling variation.
-The chi-square test is used to determine if there is evidence that the two variables are not independent in the population using the same hypothesis testing logic that we used with one mean, one proportion, etc.
+The chi-square test is used to determine if there is convincing evidence that the two variables are not independent in the population using the same hypothesis testing logic that we used with one mean, one proportion, etc.

-Again, we will be using the five step hypothesis testing procedure:
+Again, we will be using the five-step hypothesis testing procedure:

 1. Check assumptions and write hypotheses.